playframework/playframework/documentation/manual/scalaGuide/main/validation/ScalaValidationMigrationJson.md

 	  (__ \ "name").read[String] ~
 	  (__ \ "isDead").read[Boolean] ~
 	  (__ \ "weight").read[Float]
-	)(Creature)
+	)(Creature.apply _)
 }

 val js = Json.obj( "name" -> "gremlins", "isDead" -> false, "weight" -> 1.0F)
 val c = From[JsValue, Creature](js) // Success(Creature(gremlins,false,1.0))
 ```

 Which appart from the extra imports is very similar.
+Notice the `From[JsValue]{...}` block, that's one of the nice features of the new validation API.
+Not only it avoids type repetition, but it also scopes the implicits.

 > **Important:** Note that we're importing `Rules._` **inside** the `From[JsValue]{...}` block.
 It is recommended to always follow this pattern, as it nicely scopes the implicits, avoiding conflicts and accidental shadowing.